Your Genesys Blog Subscription has been confirmed!

 To orchestrate incredible experiences, it’s very helpful to know where to start and where the biggest improvement impacts exist.
 Journey management provides you with the map to continuous improvement.
 By connecting with disparate data sources from across your experience touchpoints, journey management platforms unify data.

-While this can feel like a large effort that would need to involve multiple organizations and stakeholders across the company, it doesn’t have to be.
-Organizations are discovering opportunity and value in simple use cases, such as evaluating their IVR system to gain understanding into existing self-service application success rates, and new customer intents that could benefit from application development.
-Or they’re looking at digital dropout from web or mobile applications to the contact center.
+While this can feel like a large effort that would need to involve multiple organisations and stakeholders across the company, it doesn’t have to be.
+Organisations are discovering opportunity and value in simple use cases, such as evaluating their IVR system to gain understanding into existing self-service application success rates, and new customer intents that could benefit from application development.
+Or they’re looking at digital dropout from web or mobile applications to the contact centre.

 You can start small and grow from there.
 But once you share the insights you’re generating on your portion of the journey, your colleagues will soon want to find ways to join you.
 And that’s a good thing for customers and for the company.

 Companies that are taking a design thinking approach, and looking at journeys holistically, are outperforming their competitors in all key metrics.
 Customers are delighted with seamless, low-effort experiences — experiences where the company knows who they are, what they’ve been through on their journey, predicts their needs and guides them to the right path.